bloomberg/blazingmq/docs/docs/features/subscriptions.md

 matching the message.
 The message will count against the configured queue/domain quota limits until it is confirmed or expires due to TTL.

 - Each consumer instance can specify a different subscription.
-Subscriptions can overlap with other consumers or be non-overlapping.

 - Users have to ensure that every message can be processed by at least one consumer.